chykman/-Virtual-Private-Cloud/README.md

 ## 1. Project Overview
 This document provides a step-by-step guide to setting up an AWS Virtual Private Cloud (VPC) with subnets, an internet gateway, a NAT gateway, and VPC peering.
 The guide includes images for reference.

+## 1.1 Objectives
+The objective of this project is to **design and deploy a custom AWS VPC** that meets the following requirements:
+- Create a private and public subnet to isolate internal and external resources.
+- Establish secure internet access using an **Internet Gateway (IGW)** for public resources.
+- Enable secure outbound traffic for private subnets using a **NAT Gateway**.
+- Set up proper **Route Tables** to ensure correct network traffic flow.
+- Implement **VPC Peering** to allow communication between two different VPCs.

+By following this guide, users will gain hands-on experience in AWS networking, which is essential for cloud infrastructure management and security best practices.

 ## 2. Project Steps and Commands